pandastrike/orca/examples/echo/README.md

   [1] 12 Nov 09:58:38.559 # Server started, Redis version 2.8.17
   ```

-5. The various components of Orca are explained in detail in *Architecture*.
+5. The various components of Orca are explained in detail in the main README.
 Here we will simply proceed with their deployment here and only provide a brief description.

   ```
-  fleetctl --tunnel coreos.pandastrike.com start target@02.service leader@02.service drone@02.service
+  fleetctl --tunnel coreos.pandastrike.com start target@02.service leader@02.service drone@0200.service
   ```
-  target = The echo server.
+  - target = The echo server.
 This is the service Orca will test against.
-  leader = The Orca Leader.
+  - leader = The Orca Leader.
 The Leader announces tests indefinitely, waiting for a reply.
-  drone = The Orca Drone.
+  - drone = The Orca Drone.
 The Drone conducts the test against the target and returns a result to the leader.

+  **Note:** The Drone service file has the identifier `0200`.
+Because you will usually launch more than one Drone, your userID is not enough to provide unique names in the cluster.
+Please add an additional ID for the Drone, 00 to 99 (or 000 to 999, etc).
+The service file will recognize the userID of `02` for IP lookups, and Docker containers will bear the full `02**` ID.

-6. Review the logs from `leader.service`.
+6. Review the logs from `leader@02.service`.

   ```
-  fleetctl --tunnel coreos.pandastrike.com journal -f --lines=30 redis@02.service
+  fleetctl --tunnel coreos.pandastrike.com journal -f --lines=30 leader@02.service
   ```

   If everything works out, it should look something like this: